Stay.com

 Ten team members, seven nationalities

-I had the pleasure of working with a highly skilled and dedicated team.
+I had the pleasure of working with this highly skilled and dedicated team.

 Wei Zhuo, Leah Plotz, Ariana Hendrix, Andrew Gubanov, Lars Bæk, Gurudutt Verma, Claudia Menger, Alex Makarov, and myself.
 Joachim Paasche was not there for the photo.